 Brochures are sold in packages of 25.

-Many persons convey their intentions directly with statements such as
+Many people convey their intentions directly with statements such as:

 - “I feel like killing myself.”

 - “I don’t know how much longer I can take this.”

 Others in crisis may hint at a detailed suicide plan with statements such as: